zhouyl/flowblade/docs/components/feedback/toast.md

 # Toast

 Toast notification component for displaying temporary messages with auto-dismiss functionality.
 Toast provides a flexible way to display toast notifications.
+Perfect for success messages, error alerts, and user feedback.

 ## Requirements